Federal University of Agriculture, Abeokuta

-The Federal University of Agriculture, Abeokuta is one of the higher institutions of learning owned and run by the Federal government of Nigeria.
+The Federal University of Agriculture, Abeokuta, or FUNAAB, is one of the higher institutions of learning owned and run by the Federal government of Nigeria.

 History

-The Federal University of Agriculture, Abeokuta, Ogun State, or FUNAAB, was established on January 1, 1988, by the Federal Government when four universities of technology, earlier merged in 1984, were demerged.
+The Federal University of Agriculture, Abeokuta, Ogun State, was established on 1 January 1988, by the Federal Government when four universities of technology, earlier merged in 1984, were demerged.
 This led to the creation of the first two universities of agriculture in Abeokuta and Makurdi.

 Prior to the emergence of FUNAAB, the Federal Government had established the Federal University of Technology, Abeokuta (FUTAB) in 1983.
 Then, in 1984, it was merged with the University of Lagos and had its name changed to the College of Science and Technology, Abeokuta (COSTAB), before the demerger of January 1988.

 The university started on the old campus of Abeokuta Grammar School, Isale-Igbein, near the city center.
 It completed its movement to its permanent site along Alabata Road in 1997.

 At the initial stage the university included five colleges, as follows: